 PARK OVERVIEW

-Over twelve million people visited Great Smoky Mountains National Park in 2010, making it the most visited of any park with the “National Park” designation.
-It gets nearly three times the number of visitors as does Yellowstone, and more than the Grand Canyon and Yosemite combined.
+Over thirteen million people visited Great Smoky Mountains National Park in 2023, making it the most visited of any park with the “National Park” designation.
+It gets about the same number of visitors as Yellowstone, the Grand Canyon, and Yosemite combined.
 Of National Park Service properties, only the Golden Gate National Recreation Area in San Francisco and the Blue Ridge Parkway get more visitors each year.

 Another popular activity is camping.
-There are nine developed, “frontcountry” campgrounds spread throughout the 814 square miles of park land and nearly 100 backcountry campsites for those who want to tackle an overnight hiking and camping trip.
-There are even campgrounds specifically for groups and for those with horses and other pack animals.
+There are ten developed frontcountry campgrounds and nearly 100 primitive backcountry campsites spread throughout the 814 square miles of park land.
+There are even campgrounds specifically for large groups and those with horses and other pack animals.
 Two of the frontcountry campgrounds are open year-round, while the others are only open seasonally, usually from April through November.

 What people do not associate the park with is human history, yet there is plenty of that as well.
 Great Smoky Mountains National Park is the only National Park not created with land already owned by the government or donated by private individuals.
 In the late 1920s and early 1930s, everyone who once lived here was forced to sell their land so the park could be created (authorized in 1934 and opened in 1940).
 Many buildings from the mountain homesteads remain in existence.
 Also, over one hundred cemeteries, some small family plots and others larger church cemeteries, are within the park boundaries.
 Many can easily be found along the roads and trails, while others can only be found by those who know where to look.

-In addition to farming, logging was a big industry at the time, and many remnants have been left behind including wrecked trains, steam engines, rails, spikes, and other equipment.
+In addition to farming, logging was a big industry at the time, and many artifacts have been left behind including wrecked trains, steam engines, rails, spikes, and other equipment.
 However, most of this is found off of the trails and, again, only by those who know where to look.
-An old timer even told me where to find junked Model T and A automobiles, though I meet him on my last day in the park and did not have time to check it out.
+An old timer even told me where to find junked Ford automobiles from the 1930s.

 OPERATING HOURS

-The Oconaluftee, Sugarlands, and Cades Cove Visitor Centers are open daily except for Christmas.
-The Clingmans Dome Visitor Center is open April through November.
+The Oconaluftee, Sugarlands, and Cades Cove visitor centers are open daily except for Christmas.
+The Clingmans Dome Visitor Center is typically open April through November.
 Hours vary for each facility depending on the season, so for the latest schedule be sure to visit the official Visitor Centers web page for the park.

 The Cades Cove and Smokemont Campgrounds are open year-round, while the rest are open seasonally.
 As long as you can get to them, the backcountry campsites are open year-round.
 As mentioned, roads to the trails may be closed, and at times a trail may be closed for maintenance, so reaching a specific campsite may be difficult, if not impossible.
 None of the Group Campgrounds or Horse Camps are open year-round.
 The National Park Service’s Frontcountry Camping web page has the latest schedules and fees for camping in the park.